CDCgov/prime-reportstream/prime-router/docs/schema_documentation/hl7-hl7-ingest-covid-19.md

 **Documentation**:

 The type of facility providing care (Hospital, Nursing Home, etc.).
+This is a CUSTOM internal field.
+DO NOT use this for the COVID AOE residence_type.

 ---